 Plan Check/Plan Review: A plan check is when a JHA accepts and reviews your project plans.
 Plan check professionals review your documents and, where necessary, make comments and corrections.
 Once returned, your job will be to correct and update the plans based on their feedback.
 This process can take anywhere from days to months.

-Property in Question (PIQ): PIQ refers to the property that is the subject of a permit application or review, or the property being considered for a particular use or development.
+Property in Question (PIQ): PIQ refers to the property that is the subject of a permit application or review, or the property under review for a particular use or development.

-Redlines: Redlines are issued corrections written directly on the plans in place of or in addition to the correction sheet.
+Redlines: Redlines will issue corrections written directly on the plans in place of or in addition to the correction sheet.
 As the name suggests, these are usually written in “red” ink.

 Review Time: Review time is the time necessary for plan checkers to complete their review of your project and documents.
 Depending on the JHA, this can range anywhere from days to months.

-Scope of Work/Description of Work: The scope of work briefly describes the work to be completed on a project.
+Scope of Work/Description of Work: The scope of work briefly describes the work to complete on a project.
 When drafting your scope of work, be concise and complete.
-It helps plan check reviewers (and permit expeditors) understand which disciplines will be needed to submit drawings for approval.
+It helps plan check reviewers (and permit expeditors) understand which disciplines will be mandatory to submit drawings for approval.